patrick-lainesse/Natours/README.md

 ## Methodology used in this project
 - Block Element Modifier (BEM) notation
-- 7-1 css architecture to organize the code
+- 7-1 css pattern to organize the code